You are currently viewing Gongza Ney, a Sacred Place where Guru Rinpoche was Offered Midday Tea

 You can explore oddly shaped stone monuments along the riverbank like Tashi Gomang, Grinding Stones, Tsari Nyipa, Guru’s Throne, Drenagchung, Shinji Choegi Gyalpo, and many more.
 Below the main shrine, the stone Dungkar and clear male and female holy springs (Drupchhu Pho-Mo) flow to the main river.

 The small temple is built into an overhanging rock.
-It is in the shape of Guru’s Zangdopelri in traditional Bhutanese style.
+It is in the shape of traditional Bhutanese-style Guru’s Zangdopelri.
 The main relics of the Lhakhang are Guru Nangsi Zilnoen, wall paintings of Guru Tshengye (eight manifestations of Guru), and Zhabdrung Phuensum Tshogpa.
 The Gongza Ney holds the treasure box, the shoe of Guru Padmasambhava, the devil’s egg, and many other relics.

 There are also the wall paintings of Chenrezig (God of Compassion), Jitsuen Dema (God of Wealth), Tshangpa Gyarey, Tshepag Mei (God of Long Life), Dolkar (White Tara), Dorji Namgyelma, Kings of Four Directions, Gyalpo Songtsen Gampo, Naro Tapa, Kuenkhyen Pekar, Gyalpo Rigdhen, Jigten Wangchuk, Jittsuen Jampelpang (God of Knowledge), and Dorji Sempa.